eng22cs0151-tech/Real-Time-Edge-Detection-Viewer/README.md

     }
 }

-Then add the dependency to your app module's build.gradle file:

 dependencies {
-   implementation 'com.github.adityaarora1:LiveEdgeDetection:1.0.6'
+   compile 'com.github.adityaarora1:LiveEdgeDetection:1.0.6'
    // Other dependencies your app might use
 }
 Usage

-Out of the box, it uses OpenCV.
+Out of the box it uses OpenCV.

-Start ScanActivity from your activity using startActivityForResult:

-startActivityForResult(new Intent(this, ScanActivity.class), REQUEST_CODE);
+Start startActivityForResult from your activity: startActivityForResult(new Intent(this, ScanActivity.class), REQUEST_CODE);

-Get the file path for the cropped image inside onActivityResult:
+Get a file path for cropped image in onActivityResult:

 String filePath = data.getExtras().getString(ScanConstants.SCANNED_RESULT);
 Bitmap baseBitmap = ScanUtils.decodeBitmapFromFile(filePath, ScanConstants.IMAGE_NAME);

 Display the image using TouchImageView: